davepowell/sagemaker-workshop/README.md

  ## Lab 1: Data Exploration & Processing

- From within the notebook instance we create in Lab Setup above:
+ From within the notebook instance we created in Lab Setup above:

    1) Go to the **Files** tab
    2) Click **sagemaker-workshop**